shankrsingh/Image-Classifier-Using-TensorFlow/README.md

 2. Create directory tf_files in Docker

-3. Link the directory to local Filesystem.

-4. Run File 'run.sh' on Docker.
+3. Run File 'run.sh' on Docker.

-5. Put images of the classes in the classifier folder
+4. Put images of the classes in the classifier folder

-6. Run File 'retrain.sh'.
+5. Run File 'retrain.sh'.

-7. Run classifier.py by giving a test image.
+6. Run classifier.py by giving a test image.